-Home ] About Us/Our Mission ] Photo Gallery ] Available ] Buyer Beware ] FAQs and Info ] Introducing Your Kitten ] Feline Raw Diet ] Blood Type/HCM ] Fat Cats? ] [ Sphynx Outcross ] Links ] Peterbald Info ] Contact Us ] Medicine ]
+Home ] About Us/Our Mission ] Photo Gallery ] Available ] Buyer Beware ] HCM Information ] The HCM Clinic Evolution ] Feline Raw Diet ] Raw Testimonials ] RAW: Top Ten Reasons ] Introducing Your Kitten ] Fat Cats? ] [ Sphynx Outcross ] Useful Articles ] Rescue ] Links ] Media ] Contact Us ]

 SPHYNX OUTCROSS PROGRAM

-The accepted outcrosses allowed by CFA are Domestic Shorthairs (DSH).
-The accepted outcrossed in TICA are American Shorthair, Devon Rex (although few, use Devons for a Sphynx outcross anymore because the Devons have their own set of health issues - such as luxating patella, spasticity and Vitamin K bleeding disorder).
+The accepted outcross allowed by CFA is the Domestic Shorthair (DSH).
+The accepted outcrosses in TICA are American Shorthair, Devon Rex.
+Devons have their own set of health issues - such as immunity, luxating patella, spasticity and Vitamin K bleeding disorder, so in my opinion, it is not a good choice for an outcross.

 SPECIAL NOTE: There are some breeders trying to create new breeds using the baldness of the Sphynx combined with another extreme trait.
 These so-called breeds (Elves, Dwelves, Bambinos,etc) are NOT recognized by any association and do NOT have true registration papers.
-Many Sphynx breeders are working hard to preserve and protect the breed as it is.
+Reputable Sphynx breeders are working hard to preserve and protect the breed as it is.
+These other breeds may have serious health issues to be concerned about - the Elf cats are extremely prone to ear issues and the Bambinos/Minskins may have lordosis.

 This is a general table of the progression of what happens with a Sphynx outcross program